nmichlo/py-just-upgrade/README.md

 </p>

 **New Features**:

-This fork enables selective disabling of plugins
+This fork enables selective enabling or disabling of plugins:

 - Simply pass in the arguments `--enabled-plugins` or `--disabled-plugins` to activate or de-active features.
 NOTE: only one of these can be specified at any one time.
 These arguments are mutually exclusive!